adhocteam/homework/README.md

 When we receive your homework, we'll assign it a random number, so that our team does not know whose submission they are reviewing.
-Your homework will be reviewed by at least three senior engineers on our team.
+Your homework will be reviewed by multiple engineers on our team.

 A quick tip
 -----------